Joda3/Skin_Leasion_Detection/README.md

 # Skin_Leasion_Detection
 This is a project to detect skin leasions using ML in python.
 The project is part of the "Aktuelle Data Science Entwicklungen" modul at DHBW Mannheim.

+A screencast of how the application looks like: